Saul sees the light; it’s bright

 What do you think it says about Saul that he would ask the top Jewish official, the high priest, for an affidavit to go all the way to Damascus to arrest what he considered Jewish heretics?
 Why do you think he would do that?

 Why do you think the first Christians called their movement the Way?
 The writer doesn’t say why, so guesses are allowed.
 One guess: The first known church manual, Teaching (Didache, in Greek), called it “the way of the Lord.”
-Another guess: Jesus told his followers, “I am the way…No one can come to the Father except through me” (John 14:6 NLT).
+Another guess: Jesus told his followers, “I am the way…No one can come to the Father except through me” (John 14:6 New Living Translation).

 Of all the people God could have picked to become the founding pastor of churches scattered throughout the Roman Empire, why would he pick the likes of Saul?
 Which guess do you think is strongest: